 This is not a surprising result, because one might expect the common input to drive both cells to firing threshold simultaneously, but it is worth noticing since only a fraction of the emitted spikes are affected.
-These synchronous spikes happen to occur at random times and are not stimulus-locked, as indicated by the flat shift predictor in the lower-right part of Fig. 4.
-The height of the central peak in the correlation depends mainly on the amount of common input relative to the total input to both cells as shown in Fig. 4 (bottom left).
+These synchronous spikes happen to occur at random times and are not stimulus-locked, as indicated by the flat shift predictor in the lower-right part of Fig. 2.
+The height of the central peak in the correlation depends mainly on the amount of common input relative to the total input to both cells as shown in Fig. 2 (bottom left).
+The overlap here is defined as the ratio of common versus total input, ranging from zero (no common input) to one (absolutely identical input).